 Our third clinical trial investigating ONS-5010 for treatment of wet AMD, NORSE THREE, is an open-label safety study that enrolled 197 subjects in the United States and was conducted to ensure that an adequate number of safety exposures to ONS-5010 are available for the BLA regulatory filing.
 We reported a positive safety profile from this trial in March 2021, with no reports of ocular inflammation.

 Outlook Therapeutics intends to initiate NORSE FOUR, a registration clinical trial that will evaluate ONS-5010 for use in treating BRVO.

 Outlook Therapeutics also intends to commence NORSE FIVE and NORSE SIX, two registration clinical trials to evaluate ONS-5010 in treating DME.

 Regulatory Approval Plans

 Outlook Therapeutics has submitted its BLA to the FDA for approval of ONS-5010 for the treatment of wet AMD on March 30, 2022.
 After conversations with the FDA about the filing, the Company has voluntarily withdrawn the BLA as it works to provide supplemental information that the FDA has requested.
 Outlook Therapeutics remains in active discussions with the FDA and expects to resubmit the BLA by September 2022.
 With the inclusion of the additional information the FDA has requested, we expect to submit for regulatory approval of ONS-5010 in multiple markets based on our successful Phase 3 clinical program in wet AMD.
-Because there is currently no bevacizumab approved for ophthalmic indications in the United States, we will file ONS-5010 with the FDA as a new BLA under the PHSA 351(a) regulatory pathway, not as a biosimilar.
+Because there is currently no bevacizumab approved for ophthalmic indications in the United States, we have submitted ONS-5010 with the FDA as a BLA under the PHSA 351(a) regulatory pathway for new biologics, not as a biosimilar.